gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 })
 ```

-The `contentPath` will default to "data", and the basePath will default to root, '/'.
+The `contentPath` will default to "data", and the `basePath` will default to the root, "/".

 In `gatsby-node.js` provided in the `gatsby-config.js` file as a second argument to the API hooks.
 Update the `contentPath` to accommodate setting that option in the config: